 Likewise the Chapel Staff – the Succentor, the Minor Canon, the Virger, the Senior Sacristans, Sacristans and the Chapel Cleaners, all responsible for the management of the arrangements for the Services, would be answerable to the Precentor.
 The Chapel Staff also ensure the smooth running of the building when it is open to visitors.
 Similarly the Works Team, led by the Clerk of Works, are all responsible one way or another for the fabric of the College’s buildings as well as the utilities, are answerable to the Canon Steward.

-The College Accounts Office, a team of three under the management of the Financial Accountant, responsible for the College’s finances, is answerable to the Canon Treasurer.
+The College Accounts Office, under the management of the Financial Accountant, responsible for the College’s finances, is answerable to the Canon Treasurer.

 The pastoral care of both the community and members of the worshipping congregation, as well as visitors to the Chapel, is the responsibility of the Canon Chaplain assisted by the Succentor and in the Chapel itself by the Honorary Secretary of the Guild of Stewards and the Chapel Stewards (who are all volunteers).